Nawirny/nawirny-app/README.md

-# nawirny-mobile
+# nawirny-app
-Mobile application for location intelligence
+Multi-platfroms location intelligence application for entrepreneurs and businesses